emilyantosch/shc_pr3_vl/SOL2/slides_9/main.typ

     }
     ```
     #question[
-      - Was geschieht, wenn Sie scanner.hasNext() durch true ersetzen?
+      - What happens if you replace scanner.hasNext() with true?
-      - Wie verhält sich next() sobald alle Wörter eingelesen sind?
+      - How does next() behave once all words have been read?
     ]
   ]
 ]